 I find it very easy to believe that a man wandered around the region of Nazareth 2000 years ago telling people that all they needed to do to achieve bliss on the earth and in heaven was to love one another.
 However, I find it extremely difficult to believe that such a man was born of a woman who was literally a virgin.

 To my understanding, the story of Jesus is somewhat similar to the story of St George.
 Records indicate there was a man called George who did some marvellous deeds for others, he did not, however, literally slay a dragon.
 St George was a Christian who lived in the third century, in Lydia (modern day Turkey).
 He refused to worship pagan Gods, so he was killed.
-(Later Christians would kill people who worshipped pagan Gods; in both instances of killing as a consequence of praying to the “wrong” God have links to Roman culture).
 By the tenth century, St George’s story had morphed into him being a knight that slayed a fire breathing dragon.
 Both of these symbols (knight and dragon) are storytelling devices that people could easily relate to.
 The use of symbolism to portray themes and evoke emotional responses are classic storytelling devices.

 Tintoretto, Saint George Killing the Dragon c.1557